-Learn how to illustrate different layers of income in retirement using Social Security Advantage.
+Learn how to illustrate different layers of income in retirement using LifeYield Social Security+.

 Within the Income Layers screenshot below, you will notice 5 different color boxes on the left-hand side with toggles to switch on and off.
 These represent the different layers of income your clients are likely to receive in retirement.
 You will see that only the grey Social Security toggle is turned on, populating the ‘Income’ chart to illustrate all the income that this couple will receive from the Social Security Administration upon filing.